ExertisMicro-P/Bang-Samsung-Mobile/README.md

 Bang's test site: [http://samsung-mobile.microp.bang-on.net/?project=samsung-mobile](http://samsung-mobile.microp.bang-on.net/?project=samsung-mobile)

 ## TODO
 * Better workflow for `src/js`.
-Ideally we want to concatenate and minify for `grunt build`, but use full fat (un-minified) versions when developing with `grunt watch` for easier debugging.
+Ideally we want to concatenate 3rd party plugins and our custom scripts on `grunt build` or `grunt watch`.
+3rd party plugins can be minified, our custom scripts should be left un-minified
 * Add linting task to grunt for our custom scripts in `src/js`

 ## Getting started